baxmittens/DistributedSparseGrids.jl/README.md

 # DistributedSparseGrids.jl

-A Julia library that implements an Adaptive Sparse Grid collocation method for integrating memory-intensive objects generated on distributed workers.
+A Julia library that implements an Adaptive Sparse Grid collocation method for integrating memory-heavy objects generated on distributed workers.

 ## Introduction